Dems trying to include help for immigrants in Biden plan

 The immigration proposal was described by two people who discussed it only on condition of anonymity.
 They said the provision would help around 7 million migrants remain temporarily in the U.S.

-After Biden met Thursday with House Democrats at the Capitol and presented the outline of his now pared-down economic proposal, some expressed disappointment with his visit and the framework.
-While tables summarizing the programs in the 10-year, $1.75 trillion plan mentioned $100 billion for immigration, that money was listed separately, not within the overall price tag.
+After Biden met Thursday with House Democrats at the Capitol and presented the outline of his economic proposal, some expressed disappointment with his visit and the framework.
+While tables summarizing the programs in the 10-year, $1.75 trillion plan mentioned $100 billion for immigration, that money was listed separately, not within the overall price tag, leading some to wonder if it might be derailed.

 “The $100 billion is there but it’s a footnote,” said Rep. Adriano Espaillat, D-N.Y., as he left the closed-door session with Biden.
 He added that during the meeting, Biden said “nothing on immigration,” an omission the lawmaker said left him feeling “anonymous.”

 Rep. Raul Ruiz, D-Calif., chair of the Congressional Hispanic Caucus, said the overall package was “still evolving.”
-But he said he was supportive of the measure because of its spending on children, expanding Medicaid and Medicare coverage and other programs.
+But he said he was supportive of the measure because of its spending on children, expansion of Medicare coverage and other programs.

 Those initiatives “will greatly improve the lives of American families, especially Hispanics,” Ruiz said.

+Pro-immigration groups whose hopes for legislative breakthroughs have fallen short so far this year were cheered by the money’s mention.
+Bridgette Gomez, campaign director of We Are Home, a coalition of labor and progressive groups, called it “a huge step forward for the country.”

-It was unclear when Senate aides would discuss the latest proposal with the parliamentarian but leaders want to push the overall legislation through Congress soon.
+It was unclear when Senate aides would discuss the work permit proposal with the parliamentarian.
+Leaders want to push the overall legislation through Congress soon, though it’s uncertain whether unresolved disputes among Democrats will permit that.

-Some advocates are urging Democrats to use their 51-50 Senate majority — which includes Vice President Kamala Harris’ tie-breaking vote — to negate any ruling by MacDonough that blocks immigration language.
+Some advocates want Democrats to use their 51-50 Senate majority — which includes Vice President Kamala Harris’ tie-breaking vote — to negate any ruling by MacDonough that blocks immigration language.

 It was unclear if Democrats had the unanimous party support they would need to prevail.
-In the past leaders have shown little enthusiasm about overturning the parliamentarian’s rulings.
+In the past, leaders have shown little enthusiasm for overturning the parliamentarian’s rulings.

-“This is the year to deliver,” said Lorella Praeli, co-president of the progressive Center for Community Change.
-“A procedural excuse will not do.”

-The White House economic framework provided just a broad description about how the $100 billion would be used.
+The White House economic framework only broadly described how the $100 billion would be used.
 It said the money would help reduce various backlogs in the immigration process, provide more legal representation and make “the asylum system and border processing more efficient and humane.”

 An initial House version of the economic legislation would let the government use hundreds of thousands of unused visas to admit people into the U.S. It would also change an old law to let migrants in the U.S. before 2010 apply for permanent legal status.
 That statute currently applies to people here before 1972, making it largely irrelevant.